 What Would You Do Differently?

-Ask this question last, as it builds upon the foundation created by the previous questions.
+Ask this debriefing question last, as it builds upon the foundation created by the previous questions.
 If possible, change the debriefing style to a Socratic seminar.
 Self-discovery and analysis can be more effective as students discuss each other’s performance and reasoning.

 The Socratic seminar method engages the class and pinpoints misunderstandings.
 Perhaps most importantly, this type of discussion helps trainees understand the concept at a deeper level while moving the information to their long-term memory.